 Five Easy Steps to Cleaning Cast IronWipe it out: After your skillet has cooled and is warm enough to touch, wipe the interior to remove any oil or food residue.
 Cleaning cast iron when it is still warm will reduce the time and difficulty of cleaning your pan and help prevent food from sticking.
 If you are able to clean the skillet out by simply wiping it out, stop here.
 Having a small amount of oil after cleaning is not a problem.
 In fact, keeping a pan from drying out is an important part of long term maintenance.
 Over-cleaning your cast iron pan is unnecessary and will only stand to damage your seasoning.
 For many meals, this will be the only necessary step to cleaning your skillet.
 If you are unable to clean out cooked on food or your meal had a particularly strong flavor that you want to avoid imparting on your next dish, proceed to the next step.

 Clean it up: After you’ve done some preliminary cleaning, wash with warm water and a mild dish soap.
-If your skillet requires a more aggressive cleanse, use coarse salt, a plastic scraper, or chainmail to remove stuck-on food before washing.
+If your skillet requires a more aggressive cleanse, we recommend using a chainmail scrubber.
 It’s important to not use anything too aggressive such as steel wool, sponges or other abrasive cleaning methods as these will strip your seasoning.
 For particularly difficult to clean messes, fill your pan halfway full with water and heat over the stove.
 As the water heats up, the sticky leftover food particles should soften and become easier to wipe out.
-After allowing the water to come to a near boil, pour the water from your skillet and wipe out the interior with a towel to remove all food particles.
+After allowing the water to come to a near boil, pour the water from your skillet and use a chainmail scrubber to remove all food particles.

 Dry it off: It is important to rinse and dry your cast iron skillet immediately after cleaning.
 We recommend using a lint-free towel.
 NEVER allow cast iron to air-dry as this can allow rust to build.
 This is particularly important if you have just used soap.
 Remoisturizing your skillet with oil will be crucial in the next step.

 Heat it up: Place your clean cast iron skillet over low heat for 5-10 minutes.
 This will remove any additional moisture left on the skillet after wiping it dry with a towel.
-This has the added benefit of opening up the pores of the metal.
-Remove the pan from the heat after all water has evaporated and wipe a half teaspoon of oil throughout the interior of your skillet.
-Grapeseed oil, canola oil, vegetable shorting, or other vegetable oils will all work.
-Be sure to remove any excess oil, leaving the surface all but dry after wiping the oil out with a separate cloth or towel.
+Remove the pan from the heat after all water has evaporated and wipe with a small amount of cast iron seasoning or a half teaspoon of high smoke point oil throughout the interior of your skillet.
+Be sure to remove any excess oil/seasoning blend, leaving the surface all but dry after wiping the oil out with a separate cloth or towel.

 Store it carefully: Store your skillet in a cool dark dry place or on the stovetop for regular use.
 If you have multiple cast iron pans, avoid the temptation of stacking them on top of each other for long periods of time as this can tarnish the seasoning.
 We also recommend hanging them proudly on your kitchen walls!